likvidera/Documentation/CTF/mirc2077/README.md

  0015: 0x06 0x00 0x00 0x7fff0000  return ALLOW
  0016: 0x06 0x00 0x00 0x00000000  return KILL
 ```
-Thankfully we can mmap RWX-pages for pivoting to shellcode where we can setup more elaborate IPC payloads.
+We can't open files or pop a shell but thankfully we can mmap RWX-pages for pivoting to shellcode where we can setup more elaborate IPC-payloads.
+These are stored in `exploit/*.asm`
 ### IPC communication
-The main process will fork a child-process and apply seccomp to it to do the 'dangerous' JS-interpretation.
+The main process will fork a child-process and apply Seccomp before it executes the 'dangerous' JS-interpretation.
 It will pass two file-descriptors to the sandboxed-process.
 One is to the Log-functionality (`log-fd`) and the other is for the IPC-functionality (`ipc-fd`)

 After the JS-interpretation-process creation, the main-process will enter an `ipc_loop` which expects `ipc_msg` structures.
-The `ipc_loop` will process each `ipc_message`can call the function that maps to the `ipc_msg->id`.
+The `ipc_loop` will process each `ipc_message` and call the function that maps to the `ipc_msg->id`.

 To use the IPC, you would write the following structure to the IPC-fd and then read it back for the result.
 ``` c